Dominic Cummings: Reflection on the government response to the COVID-19 pandemic

 On 26 May 2021 Cummings gave seven hours of testimony to the Commons Health and Social Care Committee and Science and Technology Committee on the government's handling of the COVID-19 pandemic in the United Kingdom.
 Cummings apologised for officials, including himself, falling "disastrously short of the standards that the public has a right to expect", and said that the "government failed".
 Criticising government leadership, Cummings said that Health Secretary Matt Hancock should have been fired for lying, and that frontline workers and civil servants were "lions led by donkeys".
-Boris Johnson faced criticism, with Cummings saying that there were "thousands" of people better suited to run the country than him, and that he was not a "fit and proper person" to get the UK through the pandemic.
+Boris Johnson faced criticism, with Cummings saying that there were "thousands" of people better suited to run the country than he, and that he was not a "fit and proper person" to get the UK through the pandemic.

 On the calling of lockdowns, Cummings said that Johnson had disagreed with the first national lockdown, and was against the "circuit breaker" lockdown in autumn 2020 for economic reasons.
 Cummings said that he heard Johnson say he would rather see "bodies pile high" than take the country into a third lockdown, which Johnson denies.
 Cummings also said that Johnson did not take advice and did not involve or ask the cabinet.

 On 20 July 2021 the BBC broadcast an hour-long programme of Cummings being interviewed by Laura Kuenssberg.
 Cummings presented his perspective on events during his time at the Vote Leave campaign and during his appointment as Boris Johnson's chief aide, and commented disparagingly on the competency of government and Johnson in particular.

 New political party

 In May 2024, Cummings was reportedly preparing for a new political party that might replace the Conservative Party if the latter were to fall apart after the 2024 general election.
-However, in December 2024 Cummings met Farage to discuss his dream of reforming the way Britain is governed.
+However, in December 2024 Cummings met Farage to discuss the way Britain is governed.
 In 2025 he dropped calls for the creation of a start-up party to replace the Tories and in a blog post in March talked up Reform UK.